-The Project Approval and Environmental Document (PA/ED) for the SR-91 Corridor Improvement Project (CIP), from SR-241 to Pierce Street, included the addition of a 5th lane in each direction, the addition of auxiliary lanes at various locations, the addition of collector-distributor lanes at the I-15/SR-91 interchange, the extension of the 91 Express Lanes from the Orange County line to I-15, the construction of a SR-91 Express Lanes median direct connector to and from I-15 South, a SR-91 Express Lanes median direct connector to and from I-15 North, the construction of one Express Lane in each direction from the I-15/SR-91 interchange southerly to I-15/Cajalco Road (completed as part of RCTC I-15 Express Lanes Project), and improvements east of I-15.
+The Project Approval and Environmental Document (PA/ED) for the SR-91 Corridor Improvement Project (CIP), from SR-241 to Pierce Street, included the addition of a 5th lane in each direction. the addition of auxiliary lanes at various locations, the addition of collectordistributor lanes at the I-15/SR-91 interchange, the extension of the 91 Express Lanes from the Orange County line to I-15, the construction of a SR-91 Express Lanes median direct connector to and from I-15 South, a SR-91 Express Lanes median direct connector to and from I-15 North, the construction of one Express Lane in each direction from the I-15/SR-91 interchange southerly to I-15/Cajalco Road (completed as part of RCTC I-15 Express Lanes Project), and improvements east of I-15.
 Due to funding constraints, a Project Phasing Plan was developed to allow an Initial Phase, with reduced improvements, to move forward as scheduled, with the remaining ultimate improvements to be completed later.
-The SR-91 improvements east of I-15, which includes extending an Express Lane east of McKinley Street and adding a general-purpose lane from I-15 to Pierce Street in each direction (the subject project), is a component of the SR-91 CIP that was not constructed with the Initial Phase.
+The SR-91 Improvements East of I-15, which includes extending an Express Lane east of McKinley Street and adding a generalpurpose lane from I-15 to Pierce Street in each direction (the subject project), is a component of the SR-91 CIP that was not constructed with the Initial Phase.

 Coordination among many of the SR-91 freeway projects that overlap the project limits is critical to successfully delivering these projects on schedule and within budget.
 Designing to accommodate future projects is a recurring theme for each of these projects.
 Minimizing conflicts in scope between projects requires direct coordination between each project team.
 Additionally, future projects frequently have multiple alternatives under study, each with differing scope and construction footprints.
-Specifically, the project improvements need to continue to be coordinated with the SR-71/SR-91 interchange, and the SR-241/SR-91 Tolled Express Connector.
+Specifically, the project improvements need to continue to be coordinated with the SR-71/SR-91 interchange, the SR-241/SR-91 Tolled Express Connector, the 15/91 Express Transit Connector, and the SR-91 Westbound Auxiliary Lane.

-The SR-91 Improvements east of I-15 will reduce congestion and delays by providing additional operational improvements on SR-91 from I-15 to Pierce Street.
+The SR-91 Improvements East of I-15 will reduce congestion and delays by providing additional operational improvements on SR-91 from I-15 to Pierce Street.

 Anticipated project completion and cost are to be determined.
+This project may be partially funded by 91 Express Lanes surplus toll revenues.

-Preliminary engineering is complete but may need to be revisited at a future date.
-The SR-91 Improvements east of I-15 is currently included in the SR-91 CIP environmental document for the SR-91 that was completed in 2012.
+Preliminary engineering is complete but is currently being revisited.
+The SR-91 Improvements East of I-15 is currently included in the SR-91 CIP environmental document for the SR-91 that was completed in 2012.